Move United: Structure

-Adaptive Sports USA has three Regions (Western, Central and Eastern) made up of the respective member chapters of Adaptive Sports USA, dividing the United States for the purpose of coordinating, assisting and implementing local & regional meets; sanctioned, qualifying meets; and workshops & clinics for athletes and coaches in order to develop skills and knowledge.
-Adaptive Sports USA also serves as support and consultation to state high school associations, conferences and schools that desire to provide inclusive opportunities to their student-athletes in the areas of Archery, Powerlifting, Swimming, Table Tennis and Track & Field.
+Adaptive Sports USA has three regions (Western, Central, and Eastern) made up of the respective member chapters of Adaptive Sports USA, dividing the United States for the purpose of coordinating, assisting, and implementing local and regional meets; sanctioned, qualifying meets; and workshops and clinics for athletes and coaches in order to develop skills and knowledge.
+Adaptive Sports USA also serves as support and consultation to state high school associations, conferences, and schools that desire to provide inclusive opportunities to their student athletes in the areas of archery, powerlifting, swimming, table tennis, and track and field.